By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 - You've adjusted to the length and shape

-Book your appointment early - like, as soon as you book your venue early.
+Book your appointment early - like, as soon as you book your venue.
 Salons get absolutely slammed during wedding season (May through October), especially on Thursdays and Fridays.
-I've had brides call me in panic mode because they waited until two weeks before and everywhere was booked solid.
+Multiple brides shared horror stories on wedding forums about waiting until two weeks before and finding every salon booked solid.

 If you're doing at-home nails, schedule your DIY session for 2-3 days before.
-This gives you an extra day if you mess up and need to redo them (trust me, wedding nerves can make your hands shaky).
+This gives you an extra day if you mess up and need to redo them.

 Gel vs Acrylic: Which is Better for Weddings?